A Taste for Death (O'Donnell novel): Aftermath

 The final Modesty Blaise comic strip story, The Zombie, published in 2001, ends with Modesty and Willie planning to return to the site of Willie's fight with Delicata, recover the buried treasure they left there, and donate it to the Salvation Army.
 One frame of the strip #10180 depicts the fight between Willie and Delicata in flashback.
 As a whole, the novels and comic strips tended to follow different continuities, with the occasional exception, such as this.

 Adaptations

 The novel was adapted by Stef Penney into a five-part serial directed by Kate McAll on BBC Radio 4's 15-Minute Drama from 17 December 2012 to 21 December 2012.
-The cast starred Daphne Alexander as Modesty, Carl Prekopp as Willie, Alun Armstrong as Tarrant, Sam Dale as Delicata, Geoffrey Streatfeild as Steve Collier, Samantha Dakin as Dinah, Alex Fearns as McWhirter, Jeff Mash as Skeet Lowery and Nigel Anthony as Sir Howard Presteign.
+The cast starred Daphne Alexander as Modesty Blaise, Neil Maskell as Willie Garvin, Alun Armstrong as Sir Gerald Tarrant, Ewan Bailey as Gabriel, Sam Dale as Delicata, Geoffrey Streatfeild as Steve Collier, Samantha Dakin as Dinah, Alex Fearns as McWhirter, Matthew Gravelle as Grant, Jeff Mash as Skeet Lowery and Nigel Anthony as Sir Howard Presteign.